British and Christian Values

-How we learn is as important as what we learn and we want the learning to be engaging, enjoyable and meaningful.
+How we learn is as important as what we learn and we want our learning to be engaging, enjoyable and meaningful.
 Everyone, children and adults, in the school community is a learner.

-Every school has its own unique set of values.
-As a Church of England Infant School our values are interconnected to the Church and Jesus' teaching of Christian values and reflect the aims and aspirations we have for all children.
+As a fully inclusive Church of England Infant School our values are interconnected to the Church and Jesus' teaching of Christian values and reflect the aims and aspirations we have for all children.

 The following values are the values which we feel permeate through the school every day and for the children we explain them through the Jesus' teaching and explore one kind depth each half term: